-Ethel Liggins was born in Hull, Yorkshire, England.
-With support from a wealthy patron, she studied in Frankfurt, Berlin and Vienna in 1900 with Theodor Leschetizky and James Kwast, and was performing in Europe under the stage name Ethel Leginska by 1906.
-She married American Roy Emerson Whittern in 1907 and had one son, but the couple divorced in 1918 and Leginska resumed her career, making her American debut in New York in 1913.
-After an unsuccessful custody fight for her son, she became outspoken about inadequate opportunities for women.
+Ethel Liggins was born in Hull, Yorkshire, England, to Thomas and Annie Peck Liggins.
+With support from wealthy patron Mary Emma Wilson, she attended the Hoch conservatory in Frankfurt, where she studied piano under James Kwast, and composition under Bernhard Sekles and Iwan Knorr.
+She also studied in Vienna in 1900 with Theodor Leschetizky.
+She went on tour in Australia in 1905, and performed in Europe under the stage name Ethel Leginska from 1906 on, as suggested by Lady Maud Warrende.
+She married American Roy Emerson Whittern in 1907 and had one son, but the couple divorced in 1918 and Leginska resumed her career, making her American debut in New York's Aeolian Hall on 20 January 1913.
+After an unsuccessful custody fight for her son Cedric, she became outspoken about inadequate opportunities for women.

 In 1923, Leginska went to London to study orchestral conducting with Eugène Aynsley Goossens.
 The following year she worked with Robert Heger, conductor of the Bavarian State Opera in Munich and conducted a performance of her orchestral suite Quatre sujets barbares.
 In 1925, she made her debut as a conductor in the United States with the New York Symphony Orchestra in the Carnegie Hall.
 She ended her performing career in 1926 and turned to conducting, composing and teaching.
 She had been working as a conductor since the early twenties, using her status as a performer to book engagements as a guest conductor of European orchestras by promising to play as soloist.